Vaccinations for dogs, cats & rabbits at Eastcott Vets

 Here at Eastcott Veterinary clinic and hospital, we believe that pet vaccinations are an important part of protecting them from harmful, yet preventable diseases.
 Vaccinations are an essential part of responsible pet care.

 Dogs, cats and rabbits are susceptible to a number of diseases, some of which can be fatal.
 Scientific advances and the introduction of immunisation has been very effective in reducing the number of cases dramatically, which is why we recommend your pet is vaccinated appropriately.

 How do pet vaccines work?

 Primary vaccinations for puppies ensure reliable protection at an early age.
-The first vaccination is usually given at 8 weeks old, followed by a second two to four weeks later (no earlier than 10 weeks old), allowing for an early socialisation programme.
+The first vaccination for puppy is usually given at 8 weeks old, followed by a second two to four weeks later (no earlier than 10 weeks old), allowing for an early socialisation programme.
 At the second vaccination appointment we will provide you with your certificate of vaccination.

 Eastcott Veterinary clinic and hospital recommends annual boosters for continuing immunity.
 We can provide the following vaccinations for your dog:

 - Canine Infectious Hepatitis